vladxyz/vladxyz/README.md

 Aerospace & software engineer based in Rotterdam, Netherlands.

 I build full-stack applications, enterprise platforms, and AI-powered tools.
-I also build complex backends for processing data, with experience in the aerospace domain.
+I also build complex backends for processing data, with experience in the aerospace, construction and HVAC/Building services domain.

 ## What I build with